 If you find yourself falling prey to pessimism, these tips might help get you back on track to achieving the optimism to pessimism balance.

-- Focus on today and live in the present.
+- Practice mindfulness by focusing on today and living in the present.

 - Fully assess the situation or goal.